Thus, while the legislature initially scheduled the final vote for tomorrow, it has since been postponed.

-The other big issue that has come up is that workers in blue-collar jobs in critical industries must always be sober.
+The other issue is that workers in blue collar jobs in critical industries must always be sober.

-While the Senate has a more progressive policy on cap limits and dedication of taxes, the Assembly bill that there should be certified experts to examine the suspected and that random drug testing should stop.
-However, the Senate version does not call for the end of random drug tests with the coming of legal NJ cannabis.
+The Senate has a more progressive policy on cap limits and reserving of taxes.
+But the Assembly bill said there should be certified experts to examine the suspected and random drug testing should stop.
+However, the Senate version doesn’t call for the end of random drug tests with the coming of legal NJ cannabis.

 Give the Legal NJ Cannabis Money to Schools?